asraful/drug-safety-reports/deploy-to-aws.md

-# Manual Deployment to AWS ECS
+# Manual Deployment to AWS
 This guide outlines the steps to manually deploy a Dockerized application to AWS Elastic Container Service (ECS), assuming you have already created your Elastic Container Registry (ECR) repository.

 ## Future Improvement : This should be automated through CI/CD